-Even in the planning stages of an e-commerce project, it is important to understand how the website will be maintained on a day-to-day basis.
+Even in the planning stages of an e-commerce project, it is important to understand how you will maintain the website on a day-to-day basis.
 There are also various marketing and security issues that need to be taken into account.

-Changes in product details, product ranges, special offers, up-to-date advertisements and sales information will all need to be maintained throughout the life of the site.
-You should also consider redesigning the site every few years in order to improve it in line with technology changes and design trends.
-It can help to have a content marketing strategy.
+You should consider redesigning the site every few years in order to improve it in line with technology changes and design trends.

 It is important that the site evolves to meet the needs of your customers.
-There are a number of actions you can take to encourage customer feedback, including carrying out surveys and putting feedback forms on the site.
+There are a number of actions you can take to encourage customer feedback.
+This could include carrying out surveys and putting feedback forms on the site.